 Twin-sharing/double accommodation in a 3-star hotel in Kathmandu and Pokhara for 2 nights each including breakfast (Private room accommodation can be organized at an extra cost)

-Twin-sharing guesthouse accommodation during the trek in the Annapurna region for 8 nights
+Twin-sharing or dormitory guesthouse accommodation during the trek in the Annapurna region for 8 nights

 Tourist bus between Kathmandu and Pokhara and back.
 Private tourist vehicle from Pokhara to Hile and from Syauli Bazaar to Pokhara